10 Ways to prevent nicotine addiction and how to perform It

 3. Divert your attention.

-While this may seem easier said than done, the truth is that diverting attention isn’t that difficult.
-There are many things a person can do to shift focus from cravings to something else instantly.
-Useful examples include going for a short walk, guided imagery, taking deep breaths, drinking a glass of water, having a hobby, going to a smoke-free location, eating healthy snacks, and calling a friend, among others.
+While this seems easier said than done, the truth is that diverting attention isn’t that difficult.
+There are things a person is able to do to shift focus from cravings to something else instantly.
+Useful examples include going for a short walk, guided imagery, taking deep breaths, drinking a glass of water, having a hobby, going to a smoke-free location, eating healthy snacks, and calling a friend.

 The main advantage of this strategy is that it restructures thought patterns and acts on the mind directly.
 It allows a person to start thinking about something else and thereby stop putting such a strong emphasis on the cravings they experience.
 Diverting attention is effective, free, and easy to implement.